Accessing nucleon transversity with one-point energy correlators

 {\it Single spin asymmetry. --} The transverse single-spin asymmetry (SSA) of the OPEC is given by

 In our numerical calculations, we have included contributions from the gluon-initiated jet channel, which enter the unpolarized structure function $Z_{UU}$ and thus influence the normalization of the SSA.
-Our calculation uses the scale choice $\mu = Q = p_T$.
-A more complete treatment including the resummation of jet radius, which is necessary for achieving higher theoretical precision, will be presented in a future work.
-Besides, the full Sudakov exponential is modeled as $e^{-S_{\text{pert}}(Q, b_*)/2 - S_{\rm NP}(Q, b)}$.
-In the $S_{\text{pert}}$ we separate perturbative and non-perturbative domains using the standard $b_*$-prescription, where $b_* = b/\sqrt{1+b^2/b_{\rm max}^2}$ freezes the impact parameter at $b_{\rm max} = 1.5~\text{GeV}^{-1}$~\cite{Collins:1984kg, Qiu:2000ga, Landry:2002ix}.
+We perform numerical evaluations at next-to-leading logarithmic (NLL) accuracy, setting $\mu = Q = p_T$ and employing the LO matching coefficients in \cref{eq:FJF_ope,eq:FJF_ope_Collins}.
+The perturbative Sudakov factors are detailed in the supplemental material.
+A more complete treatment, including the resummation of jet radius, which is necessary for achieving higher theoretical precision, will be presented in a future work.
+In addition, the full Sudakov exponential is modeled as $e^{-S_{\text{pert}}(Q, b_*)/2 - S_{\rm NP}(Q, b)}$.
+In $S_{\text{pert}}$, we separate perturbative and non-perturbative domains using the standard $b_*$-prescription, where $b_* = b/\sqrt{1+b^2/b_{\rm max}^2}$ freezes the impact parameter at $b_{\rm max} = 1.5~\text{GeV}^{-1}$~\cite{Collins:1984kg, Qiu:2000ga, Landry:2002ix}.
 This prevents the evolution from entering a region where perturbation theory is unreliable.
 For the unpolarized FJF, the non-perturbative component $S_{\rm NP}^{D_1}(Q, b)$ is adapted from the well-established form used for Drell-Yan and SIDIS processes~\cite{Sun:2014dqm}.
-For the transversely polarized FJF, the corresponding non-perturbative factor $S_{\rm NP}^{\rm collins}(Q, b)$ is taken from global analyses of the Collins effect~\cite{Kang:2015msa}.
+For the transversely polarized FJF, the corresponding non-perturbative factor $S_{\rm NP}^{\rm Collins}(Q, b)$ is taken from global analyses of the Collins effect~\cite{Kang:2015msa}.